 Your School's Guide to Writing the Perfect Blog PostSeptember 18, 2017

-Your blog can be an excellent way to improve and increase your search engine optimisation (SEO).
-Blogs provide schools with the opportunity to feature keywords in a meaningful way, and to hyperlink keywords to related pages.
-Including both of these practices in your school’s blog posts on a regular basis through engaging and fresh content can have positive effects on your website’s SEO.
+Your blog can be an excellent way to improve and increase your search engine optimization (SEO).
+Blogs provide schools with the opportunity to rank in search engines for queries related to your school, and to encourage backlinks from other reputable websites.
+Because of this, constantly adding engaging and fresh content to your blog can have positive effects on your school website’s overall traffic.

 Create an enticing headline